How to Speed Up Your Slow Android Phone

 A phone that fails to respond as fast as a flash of light is something most of us hate!
 However, getting to the root of the problem, in this case, is often difficult.
-I used to blame my Charter Spectrum internet for the Internet or restart my phone every time it got slow.
+I used to blame my internet or restart my phone every time it got slow.
 Only to realize later that there can be several other problems apart from these two.

 If you are an Android phone owner and have to deal with your mobile’s slow speed often, here is what you can do: